 Wikipedia: http://www.wikipedia.org.
 The English version is largely a source of taxonomic misinformation and/or dysinformation.
 (I have tried to fix some of the egregious propaganda, only to find the dysinformation back again the next day, suggesting the anonymous involvement of deeply unethical people.)
 Caveat emptor!
 Having written that I must comment on the fact that the French and Spanish versions of Wikipedia (http://fr.wikipedia.org/ and http://es.wikipedia.org/, respectively) seem to be doing a much more responsible job towards taxonomy generally and amphibians specifically than does the English language version.

 Wikispecies: http://species.wikimedia.org/wiki/Main_Page.
 A website that intends to have a page for every taxon.
-Unfortunately, like Wikipedia, although it is improving, a significant amount of the content related to amphibian systematics is either poorly researched or is simply misinformation.
+Unfortunately, like Wikipedia, although it is improving, a significant amount of the content related to amphibian systematics is either poorly researched or is simply misinformation by people with big political agendas.
 Caveat emptor!